UNE GPPH Course List & Descriptions

 This course provides students with an understanding of the importance of financial planning in healthcare, the difference between financial and managerial accounting, and using financial data to aid in business decisions.
 This course builds on students’ understanding of the basic concepts to enable them to plan, budget, control, and evaluate financial performance.
 This course covers fixed and variable expenses, capital management, and revenue streams.
 The course uses a combination of case-studies and exams to enable students to gain necessary analytical skills in health care finance.

-This course introduces you to health literacy and plain language both theoretically and practically.
-Early course weeks introduce you to the topic, followed by hands-on experience in evaluating and then creating clear health communication.
+This course introduces students to health literacy and plain language both theoretically and practically.
+The course introduces how poor health literacy impacts health outcomes, and helps students learn how to apply health literacy research to health communication efforts.
+The course also provides hands-on experience in evaluating and creating clear health communication.

 This course examines the concepts, methods, and practices for assessing the health of a community.
 Topics include measuring community health status, developing community health profiles, identifying the determinants of health, and the utilization of community health assessment in developing public health interventions.

 Informatics—the interdisciplinary practice of managing and analyzing large datasets—is rapidly establishing itself as a core feature in all areas of healthcare.
 As public health adapts to this new information-driven reality, public health informatics itself is also evolving, bringing forth both obstacles and opportunities.
 This course will address the challenges of collecting, analyzing and communicating data, and will introduce how this data could be used to inform public health initiatives and improve health outcomes.
 It will also look at the ethical concerns that arise when dealing with the sensitive information this data often carries, which is now more easily collected—and shared—than ever.